 - 1 Tablespoon pure vanilla extract

 - Whisk the flour, baking soda, cinnamon, nutmeg, and salt together in a large bowl until combined.
 Set aside.
-In a medium bowl, whisk the oil, yogurt, brown sugar, granulated sugar, eggs, and vanilla together until combined and creamy.
-Pour the wet ingredients into the dry ingredients and slowly whisk until no large lumps remain.
+In another bowl, whisk the oil, yogurt, brown sugar, granulated sugar, eggs, and vanilla together until combined and creamy.
+Pour wet ingredients into the dry ingredients and slowly whisk until no large lumps remain.
 Try to avoid over-mixing.
 Carefully fold in the apple chunks.

-- Brown sugar glaze: As cake cools, make the brown sugar glaze.
-Combine the brown sugar, butter, and heavy cream in a medium saucepan over medium heat.
-Bring to a boil, stirring the mixture often.
-Without stirring, allow to boil for 1 minute, then turn the heat down to low and allow to simmer for 1 minute.
-Remove from heat and whisk in the sifted confectioners’ sugar.
-Allow glaze to cool and slightly thicken (mine took about 15 minutes to get it to a drizzle-like consistency).
-Spoon glaze over the cake right before serving.
-I f your glaze thickens up too much before serving the cake, warm in the microwave for 15 seconds and stir until smooth.
+- Make the glaze: Combine the brown sugar, butter, and heavy cream in a medium saucepan over medium heat.
+Bring to a boil, stirring often.
+Then without stirring, allow to boil for 1 minute, then reduce heat to low for another minute.
+Remove from heat and whisk in the confectioners’ sugar.
+Allow to cool for a few minutes until it reaches a pourable consistency (about 15 minutes).
+Spoon all over the cake right before serving.